Faruhiz/MediScan/README.md

      - `/feedback`: For sending feedback from the doctor (labeling incorrect results).
      - `/history`: To retrieve past scans and their results.

-   - **Data Format:** JSON
+   - **Data Format:** JSON or CSV
    - **Image Type:** JPG or Yaml
    - **Image Status:** Modified, Approved

-### 2. **MySQL Or PostgreSQL Or MongoDB (?)**
+### 2. **MySQL Or MongoDB (?)**
    - Frontend might needs flexible querying, GraphQL can be considered.
    ### 2.1 **MySQL**
    - **Advantages:**
-     - Ease of Use: MySQL is beginner-friendly and often considered easier to set up and manage, especially for smaller applications.
-     - Widely Adopted: It has a large community and ecosystem, with excellent compatibility with web technologies like PHP and WordPress.
-     - Speed: For read-heavy operations and simple queries, MySQL tends to be faster due to its architecture.
-     - Replication: Simple and effective master-slave replication options for scaling read performance.
+     - Structured Data: Ideal for structured schema with relationships between entities.
+     - ACID Compliance: Ensures data integrity and supports complex transactions.
+     - Widely Used: Good support and documentation.

    - **Disadvantages:**
-     - Limited Advanced Features: MySQL lacks some advanced features available in PostgreSQL, such as partial indexes, full-text search across multiple languages, and rich data types like JSONB.
-     - ACID Compliance: MySQL's default storage engine, MyISAM, is not ACID-compliant.
-InnoDB is more robust but might require additional tuning.
-     - Concurrency Control: PostgreSQL generally handles high-concurrency better, especially for write-heavy workloads.
+     - Schema Rigidity: Changes in schema require migrations and can be complex.
+     - Scalability: Can face challenges with horizontal scaling.

-   ### 2.2 **PostgreSQL **
+   ### 2.2 **MongoDB**
    - **Advantages:**
-      - Advanced Features: PostgreSQL offers powerful features like complex queries, full-text search, JSONB support, and advanced indexing techniques.
-      - ACID Compliance: PostgreSQL is fully ACID-compliant by default, ensuring higher reliability for transaction-based applications.
-      - Extensibility: You can extend PostgreSQL with custom data types, functions, and even procedural languages like PL/pgSQL, Python, etc.
-      - Concurrency: PostgreSQL uses Multi-Version Concurrency Control (MVCC), which allows better performance under high-load scenarios with concurrent transactions.
+      - Flexible Schema: Ideal for handling varied data structures and evolving schemas.
+      - Scalability: Easier to scale horizontally.
+      - Document-Based: Stores data in a flexible JSON-like format (BSON), which can be useful for storing metadata and annotations.
    - **Disadvantages:**
-   - Steeper Learning Curve: PostgreSQL's advanced features come with a steeper learning curve compared to MySQL.
-   - Performance: For simple, read-heavy queries, PostgreSQL may be slightly slower than MySQL due to the extra overhead of MVCC.
+   - ACID Transactions: Less robust compared to MySQL, although improvements have been made.
+   - Complex Queries: Might be less efficient for complex joins and transactions.

    **Recommendation for MediScan:**
-   - PostgreSQL is better suited if you require advanced data manipulation, ACID-compliance, and support for complex queries involving medical image metadata (e.g., JSONB fields).
+   - MySQL is better suited if your project requires complex transactions and a structured schema with clear relationships.
-   - MySQL can be a better option if your primary focus is simplicity and speed for basic operations.
+   - MongoDB can be a better option if you need flexibility in schema design and are dealing with evolving or varied data structures.

    **Storing Images in the Database:**
       - For storing images, it is generally advised not to store images directly in the database for large datasets (like medical images) because:
       - **BLOB (Binary Large Objects) in relational databases can lead to performance issues when querying or handling large images.**
       - **Best Practice: Store the image files in an external storage (e.g., local filesystem, cloud storage ), and keep references (e.g., file paths, URLs) in the database.**
          - Store images in a structured directory format (e.g., /images/patient_x/scan_y.jpg)
          - Save metadata in the database (Include image metadata (e.g., resolution, modality) in structured columns).

-   **Steps to Store Images Using References:** or use cloud storage (Amazon S3).
-   2. Save metadata in the database:
-      - Store the image path or URL in a database field.

 ### 3. Security Protocol for Storing Images and Metadata:**
    1. Data Encryption:
       - In Transit: Use SSL/TLS for encrypting data between clients and your database server.
       - At Rest: Encrypt the storage where the images are stored using file encryption (for local storage) or cloud encryption features (for services like S3).
+      - Hash the password.
    2. Access Control:
       - Use OAuth2 or JWT tokens for API access.
       - Implement Role-Based Access Control (RBAC) to define who can upload, modify, or retrieve images (doctors, admins).